 If you put two dogs of almost any breed except the Rottweiler side by side, their general shape, or conformation, would be about the same.
 But if you put purebred "German" and "American" Rottweilers side by side, you might wonder which one was the impostor.
-On paper, the breed standards set out by the American Kennel Club and its German counterpart appear close.
-But in practice, different interpretations of them have produced markedly different-looking dogs.
+On paper, the breed standards set out by the American Kennel Club and its German counterpart appear close, but in practice, different interpretations of the breed standards have produced markedly different-looking dogs.

 How the Rottweiler Got Its Name

 When Roman legions set out to conquer Europe, their four-legged food supply had to march along with them.
 The job of keeping these cattle in line fell to muscular, mastiff-like dogs skilled in two areas: herding and guarding.
 Long after the Romans were deposed and forgotten in the country we now know as Germany, the descendants of their dogs remained, continuing to herd cattle and protect the homes of new masters.
-Around 700 A.D., after a local duke ordered a church to be constructed on the site of old Roman baths, excavations turned up the red-tiled ruins of Roman villas, and from these, the city of Rottweil, which means red villa, got its name.
-The Allgemeiner Deutscher Rottweiler Klub -- the General German Rottweiler Club -- formed in 1921 and three years later published the breed standard still used today.
+Around 700 A.D., after a local duke ordered a church to be constructed on the site of old Roman baths, excavations turned up the red-tiled ruins of Roman villas.
+From these ruins the city of Rottweil, which means red villa, and the local dogs, got its name.
+The Allgemeiner Deutscher Rottweiler Klub -- the General German Rottweiler Club -- was formed in 1921 and three years later published the breed standard still used today.

 German vs. American Breeding Standards